justinseger015-ctrl/CaseStrainer/docs/DEPLOYMENT_VUE.md

   pre-commit run --all-files
   ```
 - **Check logs** in the `logs/` directory if issues arise
-- **Nginx logs** are in `nginx-1.27.5/logs/`
+- **Docker logs** are available via `docker logs <container-name>`

 ---

-This guide provides comprehensive instructions for deploying the Vue.js version of CaseStrainer to the production server at https://wolf.law.uw.edu/casestrainer/.
+This guide provides comprehensive instructions for deploying the Vue.js version of CaseStrainer using Docker containers and the PowerShell launcher.

 ## Overview